 The amount of space is frequently mentioned, with opinion divided about the tent’s suitability for 3 people depending on the expectations of the users.
 Several have been enthusiastic about using it with only two, enjoying the good storage space whereas others have had no problem sleeping 3.

-There were fewer reports of leakage compared the number stating that the Coleman Sundome 3-Person Tent held up through rough and rainy weather.
+There were fewer reports of leakage compared with the number stating that the Coleman Sundome 3-Person Tent held up through rough and rainy weather.

 I did not come across a consumer review that complained about the ease of set-up, on the contrary there were many who said it is very easy to pitch this tent.